aseembehl/aseembehl.github.io/about.markdown

 Aseem Behl is interested in researching ideas at the intersection of technology and business.
-He constributes to teaching and research at the School of Business and Economics at the University of Tübingen.
+He contributes to teaching and research at the School of Business and Economics at the University of Tübingen.

 </p>